The High W Challenge: Robust Neutrino Energy Estimators for LArTPCs: Introduction

-Current and future accelerator-based neutrino experiments such as the Short-Baseline Neutrino (SBN) \cite{Machado:2019oxb} program and the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2015lol,DUNE:2016hlj} benefit from the use of broadband energy beams, which enable the sampling of multiple oscillation maxima.
-This approach enhances sensitivity to oscillation parameters, including CP-violating phases and the neutrino mass ordering.
+Current and future accelerator-based neutrino experiments such as the Short-Baseline Neutrino (SBN) \cite{MicroBooNE:2015bmn,Machado:2019oxb} program and the Deep Underground Neutrino Experiment (DUNE)~\cite{DUNE:2015lol,DUNE:2016hlj} are placed on-axis in broadband energy beams, which enable sampling of very wide energy ranges and probing of multiple oscillation maxima.
+This approach enhances sensitivity to oscillation parameters, including the CP-violating phase and the neutrino mass ordering.
 Its drawback, however, is that a wide neutrino energy spectrum inevitably samples a broad range of neutrino–nucleus interaction channels.
 These span from charged-current quasi-elastic (CCQE) scattering at lower energies, through baryonic resonance production (RES) and meson-exchange current (MEC) processes, up to deep inelastic scattering (DIS) at higher energies.
 The overlapping nature of these regimes complicates both the modeling of interaction dynamics and the reconstruction of the incident neutrino energy, which is essential for precise oscillation analyses.
-While previous work has focused on exclusive channels~\cite{Furmanski:2016wqo} or on advanced machine learning reconstruction techniques~\cite{Kopp:2024lch}, we are interested in exploring more inclusive channels, which, by definition, improve of the sample statistics.
+While previous work has focused on exclusive channels~\cite{Furmanski:2016wqo}, calorimetry~\cite{Ankowski:2015jya,DeRomeri:2016qwo} or on advanced machine learning reconstruction techniques~\cite{Kopp:2024lch}, we are interested in exploring more inclusive channels, which, by definition, improve the sample statistics.
 We assume that ongoing progress in LArTPC reconstruction algorithms will eventually enable high-fidelity reconstruction of most events.
-Under these conditions, more inclusive analyses may prove to be not only statistically advantageous but also resilient to model and detector-related uncertainties.
+Under these conditions, more inclusive analyses may prove to be not only statistically advantageous, but also more resilient to model and detector-related uncertainties.

+This paper explores a new approach to analyzing the final state kinematics, based on the calculation of the final state hadronic invariant mass.
+This method targets high hadron multiplicity events expected from the interactions of multi-GeV neutrinos in future LArTPCs.
+This method is then benchmarked against several established methods of estimating neutrino energy, introduced in Section~\ref{sec:EnergyEstimators}.